ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Task">

-> We will now see how to test our API securized by the OAuth 2.0 standard
+> We will now see how to test our API secure by the OAuth 2.0 standard
 >
 > Open Postman, on our previous request and click on `Send`.